Polynomials in categories with pullbacks: Polynomials in categories

 We call $f_0$ the \emph{$0$-component} of $f$, and $f_1$ the \emph{$1$-component} of $f$.
 With composition inherited in the evident way from $\ca E$, one has a category $\Polyc{\ca E}(X,Y)$ of polynomials from $X$ to $Y$ and cartesian morphisms between them.
 These are the homs of our bicategory $\Polyc{\ca E}$.

 In order to describe the bicategorical composition of polynomials, we introduce the concept of a \emph{subdivided composite} of a given composable sequence of polynomials.
-Consider a composable sequence of polynomials in $\ca E$ of length $n$, that is to say, polynomials
+This enables us to give a direct description of $n$-ary composition for $\Polyc{\ca E}$, and then to describe the sense in which coherence for this bicategory ``follows from universal properties''.